 What if I can't pay my City of Punta Gorda water bill?

-During the declared State of Emergency water will not be shut off for non-payment.
+During the declared state of emergency your water will not be turned off

 Is the City of Punta Gorda Building Division still running?